fdoebbelin/Wissen/Obsidian/Help/Getting started/Sync your notes across devices.md

 ### Where are my vaults stored?

 If you choose not to use iCloud Drive when you create your vault, Obsidian stores it in a local file system for the Obsidian app.
-Other apps, such as [[#Working Copy]], can access your vault by selecting the vault from the file system.
+Other apps, such as [Working Copy](#Working%20Copy), can access your vault by selecting the vault from the file system.

 **Caution:** Any notes stored in the local file system are deleted by iOS when you uninstall the app.
 Make sure to back up your notes before you uninstall the Obsidian app.

 ## Sync notes on Android

-The easiest way to sync your notes on your Android device is using [[Introduction to Obsidian Sync|Obsidian Sync]].
+The easiest way to sync your notes on your Android device is using [Obsidian Sync](Introduction%20to%20Obsidian%20Sync.md).

 Since Obsidian stores notes in a local folder on your Android device, you can also use any app that let you sync a folder, such as: